umrga/genepipe/README.md

 genepipe
 ========

+version 0.1

-a PERL module to manage large SNP genotypes
+a PERL module to manage large SNP genotypes.